Memorialization:

 Travel and Lodging

-The nearest major airport to Oxford is Memphis International Airport in Memphis, TN, roughly one hour and 15 minutes from campus.
+The nearest major airport to Oxford is Memphis International Airport (MEM) in Memphis, TN, roughly one hour and 15 minutes from campus.
 You can also attempt to fly into Tupelo, MS which is 50 minutes from campus.

 Conference Directors